Azure/az-hop/docs/apps/index.md

 There are actually 9 application folder under the ood-applications ansible role :
 - [bc_ansys_workbench](#ansys-workbench) : Ansys Workbench launcher running as a Linux Remote Desktop session
 - bc_codeserver : VS Code running on a compute node and exposed thru a web page
-- bc_guacamole : Windows Remote Desktop session in a web page using Apache Guacamole
 - bc_jupyter : A jupyter notebook started in a container and exposer thru a web page
 - [bc_vmd](#visual-molecular-dynamics) : A Visual Molecular Dynamics launcher running as a Linux Remote Desktop session
 - cyclecloud : A python passenger application to launch the Cycle Cloud Web UI
-- dashboard : an override of core OnDemand ruby files for the guacamole integration
 - grafana : A python passenger application to launch the Grafana Web UI
 - robinhood : A python passenger application to launch the Robinhood Web UI